Textualize/textual/docs/guide/styles.md

 #### Units

-Given the size of the terminal is flexible it is often limiting to specify dimensions explicitly.
 Textual offers a few different *units* which allow you to specify dimensions relative to the screen or container.
+Relative units can better make use of available space if the user resizes the terminal.

 - Percentage units are given as a string containing a number followed by a percentage symbol, e.g. `"50%"`.
 Setting a dimension to a percentage unit will cause it to fit in that percentage of the available space.
 For instance, setting width to `"50%"` will cause the width of the widget to be half the available space.
 - View units are similar to percentage units, but explicitly reference a dimension.
 The `vw` unit sets a dimension to a percentage of the terminal *width*, and `vh` sets a dimension to a percentage of the terminal *height*.